-bumper.preSequence=0&bumper.postSequence=1 to create a post-roll bumper.
+Click Go.

 Whenever both pre-rolls and bumper videos are enabled, pre-rolls will always play before the bumper video.
 This is because the pre-roll is configured as, preSequence=1, and the bumper video is, preSequence=2.
 You can change the play order via the uiconf.
 Post-roll ads will always play AFTER the bumper post-rolls.

 Configuring Third Party Ad Plugins